 Presence profiles contain action commands that are executed by the user when the presence status is activated.
-This may be a Call Forwarding Unconditional (CFU) to a call number or to voice mail and/or a predefined personal call routing.
+This may be a call forwarding unconditional (CFU) or a call forwarding on no reply (CFNR) to a call number, to voice mail and/or a predefined personal call routing.
 If necessary, different call destinations can be defined for internal and external calls.
 It is also possible to retain or deactivate any call forwarding that may be defined for the user.

 - Different call destinations can only be defined for internal and external calls via WebAdmin or Self Service Portal, but not via a terminal.
 Only one call forwarding operation is visible on the terminal.
 If both call destinations are configured, the destination for external calls is displayed on the terminal. - In connection with CFUs the CFU last carried out is always active.
 Example: A presence profile with a CFU to voice mail is currently activated.
 CFU to a user is then carried out.
 An incoming call is now routed to this user even if the presence profile is still active.
-The presence profile has to be activated once again before the CFU changes back to voice mail
+The presence profile has to be activated once again before the CFU changes back to voice mail.